-This post was most recently updated on July 15th, 2015
+This post was most recently updated on June 12th, 2019

 When you think about taking your children on a road trip, do you go into panic mode?
 Can you already hear “Are we there yet?” and “I have to go potty now!” in your mind?
 I’ve got good news for you; it’s not nearly as bad as you think.

 Although my children are grown now, we’ve logged thousands of miles with young children in tow over the last 25 years.
-Once our oldest child turned two, it was not affordable to fly, and we turned to road trips out of financial necessity.
-It wasn’t an option to just stay home.
+Once our oldest child turned two, it wasn’t affordable to fly, and we turned to road trips out of financial necessity.
+It wasn’t an option to just stay home, either.
 But over the years, our children learned to really enjoy traveling by car.
 In large part, that was because of the things we did to keep them happy.
 Here are some tried and proven ways to keep your children happily entertained on a road trip…Disclosure: I have included links to some of our favorite road trip products — ones we’ve personally used or would have liked to use, had they been available.
 They are affiliate links, so if you purchase anything, I will receive a small commission, at no extra cost to you.

 This seems so obvious, but no one likes being cramped in a small space for a long time, especially when confined to a seat belt.
-Depending on the number of seats in your vehicle and the number of passengers, try rotating where your children sit, so that at any one time, at least one has more space to “spread out.”
+Depending on the number of seats in your vehicle, try rotating where your children sit, so that at any one time, at least one has more space to “spread out.”
 Squeeze all your kids together, and you will undoubtedly hear “M-O-M, (insert child’s name here) touched me!” more than you like.

 Nowadays, there are so many more options for kids.
-Whether it’s a preloaded MP3 player with favorite tunes, the car’s CD player, music downloaded to your phone, or just singing a cappella, music can really make a long road trip go a lot faster.
-My children’s favorite sing-a-long music was Wee Sing Silly Songs, by Wee Sing.
-For about $10 you get a CD with a booklet with all the words printed out.
+Whether it’s a MP3 player with favorite tunes, the car’s CD player, music downloaded to your phone, or just singing a cappella, music can really make a long road trip go a lot faster.
+My children’s favorite sing-a-long music was Wee Sing Willy Songs, by Wee Sing.
+For about $8 you get a CD with a booklet with all the words printed out.
 There never was money better spent!
-Wee Sing has apps, downloadable MP3 files, and an amazing assortment of CD’s available, including one called Wee Sing in the Car that even includes travel games.
+Wee Sing has apps, downloadable MP3 files, and an amazing assortment of CD’s, including one called Wee Sing in the Car that even includes travel games.
 As parents, I bet you’ll find yourself singing along as well.

 - Travel Bingo.
 This game can be made even more fun by giving “tokens” that can be eaten when a bingo (five objects in a row) is completed.
 Children look for the objects on the bingo card and place a mini marshmallow, chocolate chip, or M & M on each picture they find.
 When they complete a bingo, they get to eat their tokens!
 If you prefer to use a non-sugared token, pennies or buttons make good markers, too.
 Find the Travel Bingo game here and print on sturdy cardstock.
 You’ll find five versions of Travel Bingo so your children don’t all get bingos at the same time!

 - Judge the Distance.
 My husband invented this game.
 He would look ahead and search for a landmark in the distance, point it out to all of the kids, and have them guess how many miles away it was.
 Then everyone would watch out the window as my husband counted off the miles we’d gone since initiating the challenge.
-The child who guessed the most correct number of miles as we passed the landmark won the prize—usually a quarter or chocolate kiss.
+The child who guessed the most correct number of miles as we passed the landmark won the prize—usually a quarter or a Hersheys chocolate kiss.
 With more and more practice, the kids got pretty good at estimating distances!

 If you take the time to prepare ahead and make car travel fun for your kids, you will reap so many rewards—great memories for the entire family, a closeness created by spending quality time together, and a greater appreciation for the scenery and experiences that can only come from taking a road trip!
-Remember to find Joy in the Journey–it’s not just about getting there.
+Remember to find joy in the journey; it’s not just about getting there.